rainforestapp/strider-dockerfile/Readme.md

 - set ENV variables for strider
 - do whatever you want, really.

-Just grab this repo, make whatever changes you like to the `custom/Dockerfile`, and `custom/supervisord.conf` and build!
+Just clone the `strider-dockerfile` repo, make whatever changes you like to the `custom/Dockerfile`, and `custom/supervisord.conf` and build!

 ```bash